Testing and Evaluation Services

 - Students who submit scores of 4 or higher on IB-SL Examinations receive credit by exam if they have also earned the IB diploma.

-- UT Austin tests for credit in biology, chemistry, computer science, government, Hindi, history, Latin, physics, and Polish.
+- The University of Texas at Austin tests for credit in biology, chemistry, computer science, government, Hindi, history, Latin, physics, and Polish.
 Eligible students can earn credit for specified courses in these fields.
 Descriptions of the tests and test schedules are available at the TES website and from the TES office.

 - Other credit by examination.
 With the approval of the appropriate academic dean and department chair or program director, a student may take an examination in any undergraduate course offered by the University for which he or she has reason to feel qualified.
 A candidate may apply to take course examinations only after registering as a student at the University.
 Exams are given at the convenience of the administering department.
 A student who earns a satisfactory score will receive credit for the course.